Some applications require more than a simple drag-and-drop. They need you to:Documentation Index

 Theleft_click_drag action is simpler and handles most drag operations:

-duration parameter controls how long the movement takes, not how long to hold at the destination.
+This performs the entire drag in one action.
+The duration parameter controls how long the drag takes from mouse down to mouse up, not how long to hold at the destination.

 For scenarios requiring a hold at the destination, use the manual approach with left_mouse_down and left_mouse_up.

-left_mouse_down and left_mouse_up actions are available in both the main agent and focused agent contexts.Tips
+left_mouse_down, left_mouse_up, mouse_move, wait, and left_click_drag, are available in both the main agent and focused agent contexts.Tips

 - Always pair